Astrophysics (Index)About

 (supernova that includes a detectable radio emission)

 A radio supernova (RSN) is a supernova for which a radio signal has been detected.
 The term likely is used for supernovae in which radio has been detected early on when the light curve is evident: radio is not uncommon later from supernova remnants.
 The early radio signal is of interest for revealing the mechanisms and evaluating theories regarding them.
-Such signals have been detected from core collapse supernovae but not Type Ia supernovae, though it is thought that the latter produce some.
-For the former, theory is that the radio emission is synchrotron radiation from ejecta interaction with the surrounding interstellar medium (ISM).
+Such core collapse supernovae have been observed for some time, the radio emission presumed to be synchrotron radiation from ejecta interaction with the surrounding interstellar medium (ISM).
+Type Ia supernovae have been theorized to produce radio as well, and the first such detection was of a 2020 supernova (SN 2020eyj).

 (stars,supernovae,event type,transient type,radio)